 Heritage suggests customers consider the following when carrying out online transactions:

-Be very wary of opening or running files or clicking on links on untrusted websites or attached to unsolicited emails particularly if your asked for persona details or asked to carry out an online transaction.
+Be wary of opening, running files or clicking on links that are attached to unsolicited emails or on untrusted websites.
+Particularly if you're asked for personal details or asked to carry out an online transaction.

 Try not to do online financial transactions from public access computers, such as internet cafés.
 You have no way of knowing what software is on these machines or how secure they are.

-As soon as you have finished with your online transaction or when leave your computer, make sure you logout.
+Make sure you logout as soon as you have finished with your online transaction or when leave your computer.

 If you print statements or details from your online transaction, protect them appropriately and securely dispose of them when they are no longer required.